 - 2D to 3D: select this option to convert any 2D images or videos into 3D, using TrueTheater 3D.
 Use the Scene Depth slider to adjust the amount of depth in the resulting 3D image. - Video/Audio in Reverse: when enabled on a selected video or audio clip, it plays backwards. - Crop & Zoom: select this option to crop out the edges of the video frame or zoom in on a specific portion of the video.
 Select the Crop/Zoom button to define the area you want to crop out/zoom in on.
-If you just want to crop the video, ensure the first and last keyframes are the same using the button.
-If you want a zooming in effect, the first and last keyframes should be different by adjusting the focus area.
-See Magic Motion Designer for detailed information on customizing the zoom by adjusting the cropped area (focus area) of the video. - Video/Audio Speed: select this option to change the speed of a video or audio clip.
+See Crop & Zoom Video for detailed information on customizing the zoom by adjusting the cropped area (focus area) of the video. - Video/Audio Speed: select this option to change the speed of a video or audio clip.
 For audio clips, just enter the desired audio length in the Modified audio length field to change the clip's speed.
 You can also use the Speed multiplier slider to speed audio up by 2X, or slow it down by 0.5X.
 Drag it left to slow down the clip, or right to speed it up.
 For video clips, click the Speed Adjustment button to adjust the video speed in the Video Speed Designer.
 See Adjusting Video Speed in the Video Speed Designer for more details on adjusting the speed.